How to Use a Tailscale VPN for Remote Work and Travel

 Click Approve all, so that Tailscale distributes the subnet routes to the rest of the nodes on your Tailscale network.
 Alternatively, you can approve the route individually by clicking the toggle to the left of the route.

-Once you’ve enabled IP forwarding and enabled subnets, you should verify that the “edit route settings” for your GL-iNet router in the Tailscale web admin look like this:
+Once you’ve enabled subnets, you should verify that the “edit route settings” for your GL-iNet router in the Tailscale web admin look like this:

 Example GL-iNet router “Edit route settings” page